Glossary of Decorating terms.

 - A piece of equipment which produces steam through a flat plate held against

-the wallpaper thus releasing the adhesive so that the wallpaper can be easily scrapped off.
+the wallpaper thus releasing the adhesive so that the wallpaper can be easily scraped off.

 - A term used to describe materials that have a gel-like consistency until stirred